rd235/libvpoll-eventfd/README.md

 This repository includes two components:

 * a patch for the Linux kernel to provide a new feature: eventfd-vpoll
+* a kernel module (vpoll.ko) providing an alternative implementation of the same feature as a device (dev/vpoll)
-* a library providing a nice interface to the new feature as well as an emulator in user space (which supports only some of the events, it is for backwards compatibility).
+* a library providing a nice interface to the new feature (it uses the extended eventfd or the device whatever is available) as well as an emulator in user space (which supports only some of the events, it is for backwards compatibility).

 ## the problem: